jumpingjoy/watchnationpro/fitbit-sense-review.md

 If you subscribe to Fitbit premium, you can get more options, such as comparing your sleep scores with peers and planning for better sleeping habits.

-Fitbit Sense provides sleep mode, which turns off notifications, the screen’s brightness into dim, etc., to save battery life and also not to disturb you in sleeping time.
+Fitbit Sense provides sleep mode, which turns off notifications, the screen’s brightness into dim, etc., to save battery life and disturb you in sleeping time.
 Turning on and off of sleep mode happen automatically if we have set a sleep schedule already.
-To set a sleep schedule, Go to Quiet modes in the settings and select schedule modes under sleep mode.
+Go to Quiet modes in the settings and select schedule modes under sleep mode to set a sleep schedule.
 You can schedule off-hours there.
 Please remember user can’t activate both “Do not disturb” and “Sleep mode” simultaneously.

 #### How well are the steps counted in the Fitbit Sense?